garciadias/trip_building/README.md

 The full data analysis with my findings and recommendations can be found [here](https://www.notion.so/Byway-data-analysis-39c7574d5fa241d4a1afec24023ff2d3?pvs=21).

+### Code Observations:

+- The data is not evenly distributed across the months, with a significant number of trips being created in March.
+- The data is not published here to respect the privacy of the users and the company.
+A file should be added at `data/raw/reporting-trip-request-extract.csv` with the data to run the analysis.
+- I don't use Jupyter Notebooks on this analysis.
+Instead, I use the `# %%` tag on vscode to separate the code into cells.
+This way, I can run the code in a similar way to Jupyter Notebooks and still have the benefits of using a code editor.
+At the end of my analysis, I could convert the code into a Jupyter Notebook if needed.
+In this case I preferred to refactor the code to make it more readable and to add comments to explain the code.
+The file `trip_building/exploration/quick_exploration.py` is an example of how I would use this approach to run quick and dirty analysis before structuring the code into a more readable and production-ready format.

 # Summary of the analysis

 ## Code Task: Data Analysis and Recommendations Report